 The Camp Doctor and Nurses are equipped to deal with most camper aches, pains, and accidents.
 If a camper’s Medical needs are beyond what our Health Center can provide, we will take her to a medical center in Fort Payne, Alabama, or to Erlanger Hospital in Chattanooga, Tennessee, depending on her specific needs and the recommendation of the Camp medical staff.

-We will be sure to contact a parent or guardian in the event of a medical emergency.
+We will be sure to contact a parent or guardian in the event of a necessary visit to a medical provider outside of Camp or a medical emergency.

-We generally do not notify parents when a camper spends the night in the Health Center.
-We will only make a point to notify you if she has had a fever for several days, or if it looks like she needs to see a doctor outside of Camp.
-If you get a letter from your daughter telling you that she had an overnight stay in the Health Center or some other medical concern, feel free to check in by calling the Camp Office or sending an email to Phil or Sarah.
+We will also notify you of a camper’s stay in the health center if it lasts more than 24 hours.
+If you get a letter from your daughter telling you that she had an overnight stay in the Health Center or some other medical concern, feel free to check in by calling the Camp Office or sending Sarah an email.

 If your child is prescribed medication by the Camp doctor, the cost of the prescription will be charged to your daughter’s camp account.
 Your medical insurance will be billed if your daughter needs to go to the hospital or see a physician other than the Camp Doctor.
 Please include all insurance information in your camper’s Health History form.